AYAHASSAN287/WAKU_Automation_Framework/README.md

 ## important_notes:

-logging_custom class is used from stackoverflow question in the following link https://stackoverflow.com/questions/384076/how-can-i-color-python-logging-output .
+all time sleep added shall be provided as input to check the response of the system . but since timeout isn't provided it's set based on response logging_custom class is used from stackoverflow question in the following link https://stackoverflow.com/questions/384076/how-can-i-color-python-logging-output .

 Test case [ test_node_up ] is considered as smoke test or entry test to determine wether the main tests shal run or not but it’s not impelmented as it is not the scope of the task .